pschichtel/JavaCAN/README.md

 the classpath into a temporary folder.

 While JavaCAN 2.x bundled the native components, starting with the 3.x release series no native components are bundles with the core libraries.
 Dedicated jar files are generated for each native component (classified by their architecture).
+The native components are published alongside the Java components to Maven Central.
 JavaCAN will **not** attempt to discover the location of a library version appropriate for the correct architecture.
 This is instead left to the downstream application developer.

 There are a few approaches to get the correct native libraries loaded: